devendrn/simple-8051asm/README.md

 # simple-8051asm

-Simple 8051 Assembler is a simple, easy to use assembler for 8051 microcontrollers.
+Simple 8051 Assembler is a simple, easy-to-use assembler for 8051 microcontrollers.
-It is designed for students and hobbiyists who want to quickly assemble small 8051 programs into a hex file.
+It is designed for students and hobbyists who want to quickly assemble small 8051 programs into a hex file.
-The assembler is written in C using only standard libraries and it packs output hex in Intel ihex format (with block size of 16).
+The assembler is written in C using only standard libraries, and it packs output hex in Intel hex format (with a block size of 16).

 You can test the output hex file with 8051 emulators like [emu8051](https://github.com/jarikomppa/emu8051).